 - 2 chicken breasts or 2 cups of shredded rotisserie chicken

-- 2 tbsp vegetable oil 1 tbsp for frying chicken and 1 tbsp for sauteeing bell peppers
+- 2 tablespoons vegetable oil 1 tbsp for frying chicken and 1 tbsp for sauteeing bell peppers

-- 3 tbsp jerk seasoning 1.5 tbsp with the chicken, and 1.5 tbsp goes in the sauce
+- 3 tablespoons jerk seasoning 1.5 tbsp with the chicken, and 1.5 tbsp goes in the sauce

 - 3 bell peppers preferably in different colors – sliced